Help to Buy Scotland was introduced in 2013 by the government with the aims of helping young people to purchase a home.

 The scheme is currently open to both first-time buyers and current homeowners.

 The way it works is you purchase at least 85% of the property and the government fund the other 15% under a shared equity agreement.
 With a minimum of a 5% deposit, plus the 15% shared equity from the government you only need an 80% mortgage.
 This makes it much easier for lenders to approve you.

-Many of our Scottish developments offer Help to Buy and our sales teams are more than happy to talk you through it in more detail.
+Most of our developments offer Help to Buy and our sales teams are more than happy to talk you through it in more detail.

 Explore our developments and speak to our sales teams directly.

 You can refer to the government’s website for more information about Help to Buy Scotland.